Raoh: Come, let me see the face of the man who has defeated Raoh... You are magnificent, my little brother.

 In A Beautiful Mind, Martin Hansen has been acting as a Jerk Assrival to John Nash for most of the film's first act; however, when Nash is selected for the position at Wheeler labs instead of him, he shows up at the local bar where Nash is celebrating, and- though his ego has obviously taken a bruising- he gracefully toasts Nash's success.
 For the remainder of the scene, the two of them are chatting amiably.

 The Joker in The Dark Knight oddly enough, though it depends on who he loses to.
-He becomes visibly angry when his passengers prove his beliefs about human nature wrong and tries to blow them up, but after Batman stops him, he's seems actually glad to finally meet someone who he considers his equal.
-And of course, in typical Joker fashion just laughs himself silly.
+He becomes visibly angry when his passengers prove his beliefs about human nature wrong and tries to blow them up, but after Batman stops him, he's seems glad to finally meet someone who he considers his equal.
+In typical Joker fashion he laughs himself silly.

 As in the book, Cardinal Richelieu in The Three Musketeers very calmly accepts that he's been beaten (even if it is only a minor inconvenience rather than a disaster for him,) and invites the musketeers to work for him instead.